clyde2020/ML_Portfolio/Cassava_Leaf_Disease_Classification/README.md

 -**Initilize variables:**  Required to execute code.
 The home_dir variable must be updated to the folder which houses the train_images folder.

--**View image:** Required to execute code.
+-**View data:** Required to execute code.
 The path variable must be updated to a valid image location.

 -**Data processing for transfer model and flow_from_dataframe:** Process data when using either of these models.